Common Starfish (Credit Paul Naylor)

 England’s only breeding colony of back guillemots live here.

-The Cumbria Coast has been recommended as an MCZ to protect a wide range of habitats found within the site, including honeycomb worm reefs and rock habtiats.
+The Cumbria Coast was designated as a Marine Conservation Zone in 2013 to protect a wide range of habitats found within the site, including honeycomb worm reefs and rock habtiats.

 The rocky scar that is St Bees Head provides a unique habitat in the north-east, hosting a variety of fascinating species.
 Designation of this MCZ will help to protect the headland’s biodiversity and retain the character that makes it so special.